 Endurance workouts involve sweating and dehydration.
 Your body loses many vital minerals that are required for the body’s proper functioning.

-Commonly, endurance workout recovery drinks contains carbohydrates to regulate lost glycogen and electrolytes to regulate natural minerals and vitamins.
+Commonly, endurance workout recovery drinks contain carbohydrates to regulate lost glycogen and electrolytes to regulate natural minerals and vitamins.

 After a long and exhaustive cardio session, your body loses its glycogen reserves which make you feel exhausted and dizzy.
 These energy drinks also contain everything to replenish the lost energy.